098harshitha/Web-development-projects/README.md

 9. Use CSS for basic styling, Flexbox, Grid, and Positioning.
 10. Add Media Queries for responsive design and save the files as `index.html` and `style.css`.

 PROJECT-4 = Age calculator(HTML,CSS,JS)
 1. Create an HTML document and add the webpage title using the `<title>` tag.
 2. Create an age calculator interface with a heading, description, age input field, and Calculate button.
 3. Create a result section to display the calculated age in years, months, weeks, and days.
 4. Create and link a separate `style.css` file for styling the webpage.
 5. Use CSS for colors, fonts, spacing, padding, borders, border-radius, and box-shadow.
 6. Add a hover effect to the Calculate button using the `:hover` pseudo-class.
 7. Create and link a separate `script.js` file to add functionality to the calculator.
 8. Use JavaScript variables, user input, and arithmetic operators to perform the calculations.
 9. Convert the entered age from years into approximate months, weeks, and days using JavaScript.
 10. Use DOM methods such as `getElementById()` and `textContent` to display the calculated results on the webpage.

+# PROJECT-5— Count Numbers (HTML, CSS, JavaScript)

+1. Create an HTML document and add a counter display using the `<label>` tag.
+2. Create `Decrease, Increase, and Reset` buttons using the `<button>` tag.
+3. Group the buttons inside a `<div>` container for proper alignment.
+4. Create and link a separate `style.css` file for styling the webpage.
+5. Use CSS for fonts, colors, font-size, padding, spacing, borders, and border-radius.
+6. Use CSS `transition` and the `:hover` pseudo-class to add button hover effects.
+7. Create and link a separate `script.js` file to add functionality to the counter.
+8. Use JavaScript variables and DOM methods such as `getElementById()` to access the HTML elements.
+9. Use increment (`++`) and decrement (`--`) operators to increase and decrease the counter value.
+10. Use `textContent` to update the counter display and reset the value to `0` using JavaScript.